poornimasf/nlp-negation-analysis/LINGUISTIC_ANALYSIS_FRAMEWORK.md

 ### 2.3 Proposed Hierarchical Model

-We propose a four-tier hierarchical decision model:
+We propose a five-tier hierarchical decision model based on corpus-driven conflict resolution:

 ```
+0. ANTI-EXPLETIVE ANALYSIS (Priority 0 - Highest)
+   ↓ (if no anti-expletive override)
 1. LOGICAL ANALYSIS (Priority 1)
    ↓ (if no strong logical indicators)
 2. EXPLETIVE CONTEXT ANALYSIS (Priority 2)